fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 that the receiver wants the sender to verify the reachability.

-The Receiver Agent may sends multiple "DoPing" messages to the Sender Agent per candidate pair to be tested for connectvity, as deemed necessary.
+The Receiver Agent may sends multiple "DoPing" messages to the Sender Agent per candidate pair to be tested for connectivity, as deemed necessary.
 The order, the timing and the number of candidate pairs to be tested are totally under the control of the Receiver Agent's specific implementation.